Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Graph description of the quantum circuit

 \section{Graph description of the quantum circuit}

-In this section a quantum circuit is described as directed acyclic graph (DAG), which is the data structure Pytket and our custom subroutines work on.
-The first subsection defines the DAG and in the second subsection the DAG is constructed.
+This section describes a quantum circuit as a directed acyclic graph (DAG), which is the data structure on which Pytket and our custom subroutines operate.
+The first subsection defines the DAG, and the second subsection constructs it.
 Such a graph is depicted in \autoref{fig-graph-construction}.
 At the end of this section, we describe the native gate set of our platform.